devleaks/cockpitdecks-docs/docs/Cockpit.md

 ## Attributes

-The parameters apply to all decks for the given aircraft.
+The following attributes apply to all decks for the given aircraft.
 Each individual deck will have the possibility to redefine these values if necessary.

 | Attribute                | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |